Time of Defiance: Setting

-Races in Time of Defiance
+Races

 The Cog are a clannish race with moderately primitive technology.
 Each individual Cog is a member of a specific clan, and the clans are dominated by the Eighth House.
 An Example of Cog technology is that all their ships run on coal as a fuel.
 The Cog are engaged in a war with the Shadoo, but it is war only fought by the Eighth House and few other Cog have even seen a real Shadoo.

 The Shadoo are a more technologically advanced race than the Cog.
 They are a more philosophical race than the energetic Cog, and their architecture reflects this.
 In the game the only way to acquire their ships is through transactions with the Eighth House, as no Shadoo are encountered in the game.
 There is little evidence to suggest the Shadoo appearing in the game in person as they have only been represented by their looted ships.

 The Nespan are even less encountered than the Shadoo, with only two of their units in the game.
 They seem to disturb the Eighth House, as the ships that are found do not resemble the relics they had expected.
 They were constructed recently, and are purchasable through the Eighth House or found scattered across the continent.

-Objective
+Gameplay

 The objective of the game is to colonise as many islands as possible, to mine their resources - coal, stone, metal etc. These islands are scattered within a huge arena.
 Once gathered these resources enable players to build more assets.
 Meanwhile, other players are doing the same thing, which can lead to alliances or enemies.
 The game seems to require total commitment of its players if they hope to make headway.